uber/RIBs/README.md

 [![Build Status](https://travis-ci.org/uber/ios-template.svg?branch=master)](https://travis-ci.org/uber/ios-template)

 RIBs is the cross-platform architecture behind many mobile apps at Uber.
-It was designed for large mobile applications with lots of volatile, server driven state, as well as large number of engineers working on one codebase.
+This framework is designed for mobile apps with a large number of engineers and nested states.

 The RIBs architecture provides:
 * **Shared architecture across iOS and Android.** Build cross-platform apps that have similar architecture, enabling iOS and Android teams to cross-review business logic code.